telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 This article demonstrates how to add the Angular Report Viewer component to an Angular application with a SystemJS module loader.
 It shows the steps to implement the required configuration when you use the Angular Quickstart project template.
 As a result, we create a         new Angular application with settings similar to these of the local AngularDemo project, installed by default         under __[TelerikReporting_InstallDir]\Examples\Angular\SystemJS__ .

->tip To use the Angular Report Viewer with SystemJS, you must explicitly list the package entry points.
+> To use the Angular Report Viewer with SystemJS, you must explicitly list the package entry points.

 ## Prerequisites